darinz/DL/06_RNN/05_bidirectional_rnns.md

         return outputs, (h_forward, h_backward)
 ```

+> **Code Walkthrough:**
-> **Code Commentary:** The forward and backward RNNs process the sequence in opposite directions.
-Their outputs are concatenated at each time step, providing a full context window.
+> - The forward and backward RNNs process the sequence in opposite directions.
+> - Their outputs are concatenated at each time step, providing a full context window.
+> - The final output layer combines the information from both directions for prediction.

 ### Using PyTorch's Built-in Bidirectional RNN